About Us

 Bio

-Joe has been an independent school educator in a variety of roles for 40 years.
-A member of the Brimmer community since 1998, Joseph served as Head of the Middle School and Upper School before becoming the Assistant Head of Academic Affairs.
-His world travels, particularly with Brimmer students, have provided him with a global perspective and understanding that he uses to support Brimmer’s Global Studies Program and teach International Relations, an Upper School course.
+Joe has been an independent school educator in a variety of roles for more than 40 years.
+A member of the Brimmer community since 1998, he served as Head of the MS and US before becoming the Assistant Head of Academic Affairs.
+His world travels, particularly with Brimmer students, have provided him with a global perspective and understanding that he uses to support Brimmer’s Global Studies Program and teach International Relations and AP Human Geography, as a member of the Upper School Humanities (History) Department.

 Joe's interests include hiking, bicycling, world politics, movies, baseball, travel, spending time with family, reading, and writing.
-As a resident of Waltham, he has served on the board of the Friends of the Waltham Public Library and coached community baseball and basketball teams for more than 15 years.
+As a resident of Waltham, he served on the board of the Friends of the Waltham Public Library and coached community baseball and basketball teams for more than 15 years.
 In addition, he served on the Board of Directors for North Waltham Baseball and the Newton Athletic Association.
 In 2014, Joe was honored with the Jane Falk Award for Distinguished Volunteer Service for his work with the Massachusetts Association for the Blind.

 • Photo of Joshua Neudel